 My intent is to remind you of how and where you are leaving revenue on the table or in the recycle bin— of the Canadian Export Market.
 I invite you to try your own experiment based on my two cents of wisdom then tell me if you un-colted your revenue game.

 But first let me share your export produce story with you.
 One afternoon, while strolling between the aisles of Caribbean produce in a popular Toronto supermarket a man with a middle eastern accent walked up to me.
-He was holding a breadfruit in his hand, and he asked me if he could just, peel and eat the fruit.
+He was holding a breadfruit in his hand, and he asked me if he could just wash, peel and eat the fruit.
 I answered no, and explained that he would need to cook the fruit by roasting, baking or boiling before eating it.

 The man’s curiosity regarding the fruit was obvious but, he returned it to the shelf because he was not sure how to prepare it.
 That incident represents just one of many occasions where Caribbean food exporters lost potential income as a result of their failure to educate consumers about their products.